-A message can also be acknowledged via the thumbwheel or RESET button.
+31 A message can also be acknowledged via the thumbwheel or RESET button.

-- and layout of the buttons both vary, depending on the equipment selected and the market. - MY CAR opens the menu system MY CAR. - TUNE turn the knob in the centre console or the thumbwheel on the steering wheel to scroll up/down through the menu options. - OK/MENU press the button in the centre console or the thumbwheel on the steering wheel to select/tick in the highlighted menu option or store the selected function in the memory. - EXIT
+Control panel in centre console and steering wheel keypad.
+The figure is schematic - the number of functions and layout of the buttons both vary, depending on the equipment selected and the market.

+- MY CAR opens the menu system MY CAR. - TUNE turn the knob in the centre console or the thumbwheel on the steering wheel to scroll up/down through the menu options. - 3 OK/MENU press the button in the centre console or the thumbwheel on the steering wheel to select/tick in the highlighted menu option or store the selected function in the memory. - 4 EXIT